ciaranmurphy10/principles-of-da-assessment/README.md

 This repository contains an analysis of the Palmers Penguins dataset for the Principles of Data Analytics (23-24: 8634 -- PRINCIPLES OF DATA ANALYTICS) module for the Higher Diploma in Science in Data Analytics at Atlantic Technological University.

 ## Use This Project
+This project contains:
+* An overview of the dataset.
+* An exploration of the types of variables that could be used to model variables in the dataset.
+* Appropriate visualisations of some variables in the dataset.
+* An examination of the correlation between two variables in the dataset.

 ## Get Started